 Best Known For

-Clint Eastwood has made his name as a popular TV and film actor.
-He went on to become a famed director, working on several Academy Award-winning films.
+Clint Eastwood made his name as a popular television and film actor, and went on to become an acclaimed filmmaker, directing several Academy Award-winning films.

 Actors Turned Politicians (2:48)

 Clint Eastwood starred on the TV western "Rawhide" before transitioning to film as "the Man with No Name" in Sergio Leone's films.
 Eastwood has won the Academy Award for Best Director twice, for "Unforgiven" and "Million Dollar Baby."

 As Ronald Reagan asked, "How can a president NOT be an actor?"
 Since Reagan, celebrities such as Jesse Ventura and Arnold Schwarzenegger have entered the political arena and run for elected office.